 Yes, you can substitute ground venison for ground beef in most burger recipes.
 Just remember that venison has a mildly gamier taste compared to beef and is leaner, so you need to adjust seasonings and fat content for the best results.

 Fat.
-Venison is lean, it’s important to add quality fat to the mixture to keep the burgers moist.
+Venison is lean; it’s important to add quality fat to the mixture to keep the burgers moist.
 You can also avoid overcooking the burgers by using a meat thermometer and cooking them to an internal temperature of 145°F (63°C) for medium-rare.
-Because it’s lean, if you over cook it, the deer meat quick dries out.
+Because it’s lean, if you overcook it, the deer meat quickly dries out.

 You can season venison burgers just like you would with beef.
 Popular seasonings include salt, pepper, garlic powder, onion powder, and Worcestershire sauce.
 Feel free to get creative and add your favorite herbs and spices.
 We love Worcestershire to add that layer of umami.